kailermai/tp/docs/DeveloperGuide.md

 **MSS**

 1. TA <u>lists entries (UC03)</u>.
-2. TA enters command to edit a student's entry.
+2. TA requests to edit a student's entry.
 3. TAHub edits the student's entry and displays a success message.
     <br>Use case ends.